AshitMilne/Planet-III/Semper Idem/Vault/Tagged Essays/Lexica.md

 **Anti-heritage**
  The accumulation of material or cultural preoccupations that degrade emotional, social, or environmental well-being; the erosion of relationships and institutions through overconsumption or neglect of ethical equilibrium.

+**Atheism**
+Not merely the denial of gods, but the refusal to posit a fundamental separation between creator and creation.
+Non-dualist traditions such as Taoism, Advaita Vedanta, and Buddhism operate within this frame, maintaining depth without recourse to a deity apart from the world.
+Pagan and animist systems, by contrast, may be read as entropic proliferations of deities arising from the tension between dualist and non-dualist worldviews.

 ------

 ## B